GSA/search-gov-website/admin-center/display/display-overview.md

 ---
 layout: page
-title: How to Select the Options that Appear on Your Results Page
+title: How to Select the Options That Appear on Your Results Page
 category: admin-center
 tags: help-manual manage-display facets modules related-sites
 date: February 27, 2017